hperezga/BlazorAnyCallback/README.md

 This is a simple modification to a boiler plate Blazor Server App to demonstrate how to deal with situations where you cannot get away with an EventCallback<T> in a component.

 Sometimes you need to request a value via a callback in your components.
 To make this general, you most likely create a **Func<Task< TResult >>** delegate to cover all the cases: sync and async.
-But this forces your clients to use Task.FromResult() in many applications of the code becuase of the **Func<Task< TResult >>** delegate.
-I personally love the EvenCallback events because it can take any callback method (sync or async), but again EventCallback has no result on invocation. _AnyFunc_ is an attempt to resolve this issue given my ignorance of a better solution.
+But this forces your clients to use Task.FromResult() in many places of the code becuase of the **Func<Task< TResult >>** delegate, even when the value is not the result from an async call.

+I personally like the EvenCallback events because they can take any callback method (sync or async), but again EventCallback has no result on invocation. _AnyFunc_ is an attempt to resolve this issue given my ignorance of a better solution.

 ## AnyFunc structure

-Found in **../BlazorAnyCallback/Utils/AnyFunc.cs** is a struct the wraps a (sync or async) callback function, providing a standard way to invoke the function and avoiding unnecessary async delegates when the payload is not the result of an async process.
+Found in **../BlazorAnyCallback/Utils/AnyFunc.cs** is a struct that wraps a sync or async callback function, providing a standard way to invoke the function and avoiding unnecessary async delegates when the payload is not the result of an async process.
 This struct can facilitate the process of hooking your callback events to sync or async methods.

-## FunnyButton.razor - A sample component with a AnyFunc<T> callback parameter
+## FunnyButton.razor - A sample component with a AnyFunc<string> callback parameter

 ```
 <button class="btn btn-primary" @onclick="Clicked">@_template</button>